maxwell-nolan/MathWorks-RF-Workshop-V6/README.md

 - **Noise Figure (NF):** 10.7dB
 - **Gain (G):** 51.5dB

-## Workshop Exercises
+## 📂 Workshop Exercises

-### Exercise 1:
+### Exercise 1: Analyze the RF Receiver
-- **Objective:** Starting from the receiver Gain and Noise Figure, design and analyze a cascade of RF components and integrate them into the system-level model.
+- **Objective:** Starting from the receiver Gain and Noise Figure, design and analyze a cascade of RF components.
+- **Task:** Analyze the chain using Friis and Harmonic Balance methods.

+---

+### Exercise 2: Simulate the RF Receiver
+- **Objective:** Integrate the automatically generated RF model of the receiver into the system-level testbench.
 - **Task:** Measure the corresponding Chip Error Rate (ChER) in the presence of an out-of-band interfering signal.

+---

-### Exercise 2:
+### Exercise 3: Integrate a Dipole Antenna
 - **Objective:** Integrate a simple dipole antenna into the system-level model of the RF receiver.
 - **Task:** Understand the impact of polarization mismatch.

+---

-### Exercise 3:
+### Exercise 4: Integrate a Dual-Polarized Antenna and Wilkinson Combiner
 - **Objective:** Design a dual-polarized antenna, analyze its performance using EM analysis, and integrate it into the system-level model of the RF receiver.
 - **Task:** Design a Wilkinson combiner and integrate it together with the dual-polarized antenna into the system-level model.

+---

-### Exercise 4:
+### Exercise 5: Design and Implement a 90-Degree Phase Shifter
 - **Objective:** Design a 90-degree phase shifter and implement it on a PCB with the Wilkinson combiner.
 - **Task:** Analyze the PCB structure using electromagnetic analysis.

+---

 ## Conclusion